Storms to starfish: Great Barrier Reef faces rapid coral loss-study

 Coal is one of Australia's top export earners and the state of Queensland is the country's largest coal-producer.
 It also has a rapidly growing coal-seam gas industry for LNG exports.

-Earlier this year, Greenpeace estimated port expansion could more than triple Queensland's coal export capacity by 2020 from 257 million metric tons (283.29 million tons) now.
+Earlier this year, Greenpeace estimated port expansion could more than triple Queensland's coal export capacity by 2020 from 257 million tonnes now.
 That would mean as many as 10,000 coal ships per year could make their way through the Great Barrier Reef area by 2020, up 480 percent from 1,722 ships in 2011, according to the group.

 The Queensland and national governments, which jointly manage the reef, have launched a major review of managing the risks facing the UNESCO-listed reef and its surrounding marine area.
 The review will look at managing the threats from increased shipping to urban development.